-From August 2019, I have been working with Alex Woolgar at the MRC Congition and Brain Sciences Unit at the University of Cambridge.
-We are setting up combined TMS-fMRI in the unit, and will be optimising the recording parameters for future cognitive experiments.
-I plan to use the new TMS-fMRI setup to investigate the top-down role of the intraparietal sulcus on processing in the visual cortex.
+For my first postdoctoral position, I worked with Dr Alex Woolgar at the MRC Congition and Brain Sciences Unit at the University of Cambridge.
+We set up combined TMS-fMRI in the unit, and optimised the recording parameters for future cognitive experiments.
+Following this, I used TMS-fMRI to investigate the top-down role of the intraparietal sulcus on processing in the visual cortex.

-In July 2019 I submitted my PhD in Neuroscience at the University of Reading, in the Centre for Integrative Neuroscience and Neurodynamics.
-My research involved simultaneous EEG-fMRI measures of change detection, and I have a strong interest in methods for EEG and combined analysis.
+I completed a PhD in Neuroscience at the University of Reading in the Centre for Integrative Neuroscience and Neurodynamics.
+There I used simultaneous EEG-fMRI to measure change detection and visual awareness.

 You can view my full CV here.